jgfoster/PharoGs/README.md

 ln -s ~/code/pharo pharo
 ```

+### Initial Steps

+* Bootstrap a Pharo image (see above).
-The current approach is to export _all_ class and methods from a Pharo [minimal image](https://files.pharo.org/get-files/90/pharo-minimal.zip) (to which sources has been added) using the `exportFromPharo.sh` script.
-This script generates a set of `.gs` files that can be loaded into GemStone using [Topaz](https://downloads.gemtalksystems.com/docs/GemStone64/3.5.x/GS64-Topaz-3.5.pdf).
+* Export Pharo classes and methods using the `exportFromPharo.sh` script.
+This script generates a set of `.gs` files that can be loaded into GemStone (see below).
+  * This should end with a list of globals, pools, classes, and methods that were exported.
+  * If there are errors at this stage, you need to find and fix them.
+Typically they will involve `PharoMods` that applied in a previous version of Pharo but no longer apply.
+The simplest thing is to just remove them until you get past this step (we will add appropriate mods later).

+### Other steps

-To log in to GemStone with Topaz you will need a `.topazini` file similar to the following:
+To log in to GemStone with [Topaz](https://downloads.gemtalksystems.com/docs/GemStone64/3.7.x/GS64-Topaz-3.7.pdf) you will need a `.topazini` file similar to the following:

 ```
 set user SystemUser pass swordfish